coolinmc6/workout_log/README.md

 #### CM Comments
 * in HAML, the "-" is like "<%" which just evaluates the Ruby while "=" ~> "<%=" which outputs the Ruby
+* When creating the exercise partial, we originally named it "_exercises.html.haml" and despite referencing "= render @workout.exercises" in the workouts/show.html.haml file, the app couldn't find it.
+We changed the name to 'exercise' singular and that fixed problem